 After you’ve created AMP pages, you can serve existing display ads on them.
 Start by adding the

 <amp-ad> tag to an AMP page, which is the primary mechanism to request ads from an ad network in AMP pages.
 There are over 100 ad networks supported in AMP.

-- These best practices for ads on AMP pages apply to any ad network.
+- Read best practices for ads on AMP pages which apply to any ad network.

-- You can generate <amp-ad> tags directly in Ad Manager without having to manually edit code.
+- Generate <amp-ad> tags directly in Ad Manager without having to manually edit code.

 - Run a report to confirm that your AMP pages are using the <amp-ad> tag.

-Types of display ads that can be served to AMP pages
+What ads can be served to AMP pages and Web Stories?

 AMP works only with ads that do not cause content reflow.
 Therefore, some formats like interstitials or auto-expandables are unsupported in AMP.
 See a list of supported ads capabilities in AMP.

 Banners and boxes do not integrate well with the Web Story format and benefit from a conversion of existing mobile or portrait creatives into Story ads.